okami101/vuetify-admin/packages/cli/README.md

 You'll got 2 new npm scripts :

-* `yarn crud:make` : Generic crud views command generator.
-Register resource into `src/resources/index.js`.
+* `yarn crud:make` : Main crud views command maker.
+Generate all necessary crud views with form into `src/resources/{Monsters}` and register new resource to `src/resources/index.js` file.
 Use `yarn vue-cli-service help crud:make` for all options detail
 * `yarn crud:generate` :

 ## License